Physics-Dude/Media-Player-Extended-Props/readme.md

  * More third-party props added over time
  * A Microwave
  * Pixel-perfect alignment (i spent a lot of time aligning each screen. please like it and share.)
+ * .FGD file to allow map makers to spawn custom media players in their maps via Hammer editor (thanks nailuj9002)

 ### Supported Addons (not required):
  * [Wiremod](https://steamcommunity.com/workshop/filedetails/?id=160250458)